jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## A Few Dollars to Buy the Internet Age

 Open-source lets Main Street make its own content, apps, and electronics.
-Let how early America fostered Main Street to work together.
 We can today empower bakers and butchers over factory food.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

 I mean, wouldn't having a few [urban farms](https://www.youtube.com/user/urbanfarmercstone/featured) in your suburb make you feel a little more food secure right now?

 Empowering frontline specialists will usher in the era of mass-collaboration.
 It's a happier, more productive life with fewer bullshit jobs and fewer layers of micro-managers.

 The key to living in the era of mass-collaboration is for Main Street to start buying our content, apps, and electronics.
-As of now, it's rare for ordinary people to purchase apps on the iOS AppStore, Google PlayStore, and everywhere else on the internet.
+It's sadly rare for ordinary people to purchase apps on the iOS AppStore, Google PlayStore, and elsewhere on the internet.

-Thus, tech companies, even giants like Google and Facebook, have to earn their money by selling ads or by selling to Big Business or Big Government.
+Thus, tech companies, even giants like Google and Facebook, have to earn their money by selling ads.
 Ordinary people not paying for modern tools is ridiculous.

 We give thousands every year to Industrial Age companies like insurance companies, banks, and universities.
 We can all afford to pay open-source tech companies a few dollars.
 A few bucks are all it takes to control our content, apps, and lives.